Führung in der Grube Gönnersdorf, © Ralph Sondermann

 11:00 AM - 4:00 PM

-The tours take place from Tuesday to Saturday at 2 PM, on Sundays and public holidays at 11 AM and 2 PM.
+The tours take place from Tuesday to Saturday at 2 PM, and on Sundays and public holidays at 11 AM and 2 PM.

-The visitor mine is accessible only with a guided tour, and the tour fee is included in the entrance fee.
+The visitor mine is only accessible with a guided tour, and the tour fee is included in the entrance fee.

 Place